Filippok82/Filippok82/README.md

 - :zap:  Interesting fact: I love learning

-- :mailbox: How to contact me: IV_Filippova on Telegram
+- :mailbox: How to contact me: @IV_Filippova on Telegram

 ### :hammer_and_wrench: Languages and Tools :